wylwswswws/wyl02/content/authors/admin/_index.md

     url: https://www.linkedin.com/in/yulunwu02

 education:
-  - area: Master os Science n Engineering in Systems Engineering
+  - area: Master of Science in Engineering in Systems Engineering
     institution: University of Pennsylvania
     date_start: 2024-08-27
     date_end: 2026-05-20